-- To ensure that environmental considerations are explicitly addressed and incorporated into the decision-making process, with the aim to anticipate and avoid, minimize, or offset the adverse significant biophysical and social effects of the proposed project; and to protect the capacity of natural systems and ecological processes to maintain their functions. - To promote development that is sustainable and optimizes resources use and management opportunities
+- To ensure that environmental considerations are explicitly addressed and incorporated into the decision-making process, with the aim to anticipate and avoid, minimize, or offset the adverse significant biophysical and social effects of the proposed project; and to protect the capacity of natural systems and ecological processes to maintain their functions. - To promote development that is sustainable and optimizes resources use and management opportunities.

-1.4 Land Ownership
+1.4 Land requirement for the project